Seven Strategies for Drama-Free Communication

 An insult, no matter how deliciously wrapped in a compliment, is still an insult.

 A professional who is skilled in effective conflict engagement can also coach you before responding.
-Conflict coaching and training in conflict management can help you build lifelong habits and recognize when emotions are clouding your judgement.
+Conflict coaching and training in conflict management can help you build lifelong habits and recognize when emotions are clouding your judgment.

 REFRAME